 Reliable and convenient access to Utah's recreational areas supports the tourism industry and the leisure and hospitality sector of the economy.
 Senate Bill 277 is indicative of the State's interest in supporting growth in this sector by reducing congestion on roads and improving access to and the user experience in recreation and tourist areas.
-The traffic issues in Big and Little Cottonwood Canyons have implications beyond inconvenience to travelers.
-Though quantitative data are not available, ski industry experts report that reduced reliability for travelers has reduced the number of available skier days and therefore decreases the revenue at the ski resorts.
-In the context of a 120-day ski season, closures for avalanche control and related delays can have a substantial economic effect on the ski areas, particularly if closures occur on weekends or holidays (Mountain Accord 2014).
+The traffic issues in Big and Little Cottonwood Canyons have implications beyond inconvenience to travelers, impacts such as potential economic impacts to the ski industry.